VIX Futures Historical Data Download

 Here you can find details about VIX futures expiration and settlement, as well as other contract specifications.

 Daily Overview of CFE Futures Trading

-Alternatively to the CSV files, which have the disadvantage that there is a separate file for each contract month, you can see an overview of all futures contracts for a particular day (not just VIX futures but also mini-VIX and futures on other indices like OVZ, GVZ, VXEEM).
+Alternatively to the CSV files, which have the disadvantage that there is a separate file for each contract month, you can see an overview of all futures contracts for a particular day, by symbol (not just VIX futures but also mini-VIX and all the other CFE traded futures).